mongodb/specifications/source/command-monitoring/command-monitoring.rst

 Changelog
 =========

-16 SEP 2015:
-  - Removed ``limit`` from find test with options to support 3.2.
+:2015-09-16: Removed ``limit`` from find test with options to support 3.2.
-  - Changed find test read preference to ``primaryPreferred``.
+             Changed find test read preference to ``primaryPreferred``.

-1 OCT 2015:
-  - Changed find test with a kill cursors to not run on server versions greater than 3.0
+:2015-10-01: Changed find test with a kill cursors to not run on server versions
-  - Added a find test with no kill cursors command which only runs on 3.1 and higher.
-  - Added notes on which tests should run based on server versions.
+             greater than 3.0.
+Added a find test with no kill cursors command which only runs on 3.1 and higher.
+Added notes on which tests should run based on server versions.

-19 OCT 2015:
-  - Changed batchSize in the 3.2 find tests to expect the remaining value.
+:2015-10-19: Changed batchSize in the 3.2 find tests to expect the remaining value.

-31 OCT 2015:
-  - Changed find test on 3.1 and higher to ignore being run on sharded clusters.
+:2015-10-31: Changed find test on 3.1 and higher to ignore being run on sharded clusters.

-22 NOV 2015:
-  - Specify how to merge OP_MSG document sequences into command-started events.
+:2015-11-22: Specify how to merge OP_MSG document sequences into command-started events.

-29 MAR 2016:
-  - Added note on guarantee of the request ids.
+:2016-03-29: Added note on guarantee of the request ids.

-2 NOV 2016:
-  - Added clause for not upconverting commands larger than maxBsonSize.
+:2016-11-02: Added clause for not upconverting commands larger than maxBsonSize.

-16 APR 2018:
-  - Made inclusion of BSON serialization/deserialization in command durations to be optional.
+:2018-04-16: Made inclusion of BSON serialization/deserialization in command

-12 FEB 2020:
+             durations to be optional.
-  - Added legacy hello ``speculativeAuthenticate`` to the list of values that should be redacted.
+:2020-02-12: Added legacy hello ``speculativeAuthenticate`` to the list of

-15 APR 2021:
+             values that should be redacted.
-  - Added ``serviceId`` field to events.
+:2021-04-15: Added ``serviceId`` field to events.

-5 MAY 2021:
-  - Updated to use hello and legacy hello.
+:2021-05-05: Updated to use hello and legacy hello.

-30 AUG 2021:
-  - Added ``serverConnectionId`` field to ``CommandStartedEvent``, ``CommandSucceededEvent`` and ``CommandFailedEvent``.
+:2021-08-30: Added ``serverConnectionId`` field to ``CommandStartedEvent``,

-18 MAY 2022:
+             ``CommandSucceededEvent`` and ``CommandFailedEvent``.
-  - Converted legacy tests to the unified test format.
+:2022-05-18: Converted legacy tests to the unified test format.

-2 SEPTEMBER 2022:
-  - Remove material that only applies to MongoDB versions < 3.6.
+:2022-09-02: Remove material that only applies to MongoDB versions < 3.6.
+:2022-10-05: Remove spec front matter and reformat changelog.